 - Add an OH&S Checklist Item onto a Task

-TM3.2 – Compliance – Risk TemplatesTM3.3 – Compliance – Custom Forms
+- TM3.3 – Compliance – Custom Forms

-OH&S Checklists are designed to be a very quick and easy checklist that can be created for service technicians to fill in without going into the depth of information required for a Risk Template.
+OH&S Checklists are designed to be quick and easy checklists that can be created for service technicians, without going into as much detail as using a Risk Template.

 Creating an OH&S Checklist